joeyates/mix_task_example/README.md

 ==============

-This project contains an example of how to create an Elixir nix task, described in a blog post.
+This project contains an example of how to create an Elixir mix task, described in a blog post.